Thursday, November 14, 2024

 None of this is, of course, very "wild."
 In fact, although most of it tends to look pretty rustic, it can't be let go completely, or the townsfolk would come after us with axes and summonses.
 One small corner next to our garage (and adjacent to recently tidied wood piles and our two large compost bins) is the one exception.
 A few years ago, I tried to build a hügelkultur berm, but before I could finish what I'd started, health issues intervened, and nature pretty much took over.
 I'm in the process of taming it a little, but the berm has been used to foster mulching and more-or-less accidental composting with the result that we've provided some good habitat for critters.
 The fence on two sides also hosts honeysuckle a volunteer spirea--both in full, fragrant bloom at the moment.
 We've seen bunnies, cotton rats, and evidence of continuing raccoon and 'possum visits.
 There's a fox nearby as well, and he seems to have found is way through the hog-wire fence--probably to look for bunny chow.

-About all the sky I can manage for this Skywatch Friday.
+About all the sky I can manage for this Skywatch Friday

 Too many trees!

 So: not so wild, in fact.
 But one thing the garden has going for it is the absence of chemical fertilizers or pesticides: completely organic for as long as we've lived here.
 Some of the mulch from the biennial tree-trimming has replaced some of the inappropriate St. Augustine grass in front, and the rest of the "lawn" is gradually being replaced by a mixture of seasonal treats like cleavers (goose-grass), chickweed, henbit, plantain, dandelions, and various other "weeds" that most people pay other people to spray herbicides on.
-At our house, we eat these treasures, make pesto out of them (chickweed pesto is every bit as tasty as that made from basil--although we grow basil as well).
+At our house, we eat these treasures, make tea and pesto out of them (chickweed pesto is every bit as tasty as that made from basil--although we grow basil as well).
 Volunteer flowering plants like mullein (which my cousin Charlie says is good for what ails me), and Byzantine Gladiolus have graced the garden for many years now, and I'm hoping to add goodies like Borage and Hyssop that I love but will have to plant.

 The four-lane highway is now ten lanes wide at the exits, and the quietude has already suffered from that.
 But now the city has contracted to build a 20,000 seat open air arena ("entertainment venue") almost adjacent to the local hospital/trauma center ten minutes away from our house.
 The mayor is trying his damnedest to get us to pay for an international airport just east of the historic downtown area, which itself is in walking distance from us.
 We defeated the proposal last year, but he's still trying.